-TAX CONSIDERATIONS
+MATERIAL TAX CONSIDERATIONS

-This section addresses all of the material tax considerations that may be relevant to prospective common unitholders who are individual citizens or residents of the United States and, unless otherwise noted in the following discussion, is the opinion of Stinson Morrison Hecker LLP, special counsel to the general partners and us, insofar as it relates to legal conclusions with respect to United States federal income tax law.
+This section is a summary of the material tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States and, unless otherwise noted in the following discussion, is the opinion of Vinson & Elkins L.L.P., counsel to the general partners and us, insofar as it relates to matters of United States federal income tax law and legal conclusions with respect to those matters.
 This section is based upon current provisions of the Internal Revenue Code, existing and proposed regulations and current administrative rulings and court decisions, all of which are subject to change.
 Later changes in these authorities may cause the tax consequences to vary substantially from the consequences described below.
-Unless the context otherwise requires, references in this section to "us" or "we" are references to Inergy, L.P. and the operating company.
+Unless the context otherwise requires, references in this section to "us" or "we" are references to Inergy, L.P. and our operating company.

-No attempt has been made in the following discussion to comment on all federal income tax matters affecting us or the unitholders.
-Moreover, the discussion focuses on common unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, non-U.S. persons, individual retirement accounts (IRAs), real estate investment trusts (REITs) or mutual funds.
-Accordingly, each prospective unitholder is urged to consult with, and is urged to depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to him of the ownership or disposition of common units.
+The following discussion does not comment on all federal income tax matters affecting us or the unitholders.
+Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt institutions, foreign persons, individual retirement accounts (IRAs), real estate investment trusts (REITs) or mutual funds.
+Accordingly, we urge each prospective unitholder to consult, and depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to him of the ownership or disposition of common units.

-All statements as to matters of law and legal conclusions, but not as to factual matters, contained in this section, unless otherwise noted, are the opinion of Stinson Morrison Hecker LLP, unless otherwise noted, and are based on the accuracy of the representations made by us.
+All statements as to matters of law and legal conclusions, but not as to factual matters, contained in this section, unless otherwise noted, are the opinion of Vinson & Elkins L.L.P. and are based on the accuracy of the representations made by us.

 No ruling has been or will be requested from the IRS regarding any matter affecting us or prospective unitholders.
-Instead, we will rely on opinions and advice of Stinson Morrison Hecker LLP.
+Instead, we will rely on opinions of Vinson & Elkins L.L.P.
 Unlike a ruling, an opinion of counsel represents only that counsel's best legal judgment and does not bind the IRS or the courts.
 Accordingly, the opinions and statements made here may not be sustained by a court if contested by the IRS.
-Any contest of this sort with the IRS may materially and adversely impact the market value of the common units.
-In addition, the costs of any contest with the IRS will be borne indirectly by the unitholders and our general partners.
-Furthermore, the tax treatment of Inergy, L.P., or of an investment in Inergy, L.P., may be significantly modified by future legislative or administrative changes or court decisions.
+Any contest of this sort with the IRS may materially and adversely impact the market for the common units and the prices at which common units trade.
+In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and our general partners and thus will be borne indirectly by our unitholders and our general partner.
+Furthermore, the tax treatment of us, or of an investment in us, may be significantly modified by future legislative or administrative changes or court decisions.
 Any modifications may or may not be retroactively applied.

-For the reasons described below, Stinson Morrison Hecker LLP has not rendered an opinion with respect to the following specific federal income tax issues:

-- (1) the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales"), - (2) whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury regulations (please read "- Disposition of Common Units-Allocations Between Transferors and Transferees"), and - (3) whether our method for depreciating Section 743 adjustments is sustainable (please read "-Tax Consequences of Unit Ownership-Section 754 Election").
+For the reasons described below, Vinson & Elkins L.L.P. has not rendered an opinion with respect to the following specific federal income tax issues: (1) the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales"); (2) whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury Regulations (please read "-Disposition of Common Units-Allocations Between Transferors and Transferees"); and (3) whether our method for depreciating Section 743 adjustments is sustainable in certain cases (please read "-Tax Consequences of Unit Ownership-Section 754 Election").